sakaiproject/sakai-release/README.md

 `mvn nexus-staging:rc-list -Psakai-release`

-It should show a bunch of ids, one of them named something like orgsakaiproject-1028 or something.
+It should show a bunch of ids, one of them will come up as

+`[INFO] orgsakaiproject-1034 OPEN     org.sakaiproject:master:10.3`

 You need that ID for the next command parameter stagingRepositoryId.

+`export STAGING_ID="orgsakaiproject-1034"`

 It's going to run a mvn deploy with the -N option so only the poms are deployed.
 __Note: This script probably probably needs to release almost every pom.xml in Sakai, see SAK-26598, it loops through the projects listed in provided, then loops again through all of it's poms.
 This will take awhile.__

 ```